 Luckily, I live close to some fine riding, with twisty roads over mountain ridges, large state forests, miles of farmland (which often requires dodging Amish buggies), charming little towns (each different from all the others), and lots of historic sites.
 There's always somewhere new to see.
 (Here's a map of my favorite routes and road food).
 I particularly like combining riding with photography--one of my other passions.

-My current motorcycle is a 2010 BMW R1200R.
-In BMW jargon, this bike is a "hexhead" (named because the engine cylinder covers are hexagonal).
+When I began this blog I was riding a 2010 BMW R1200R.
+In BMW jargon, this bike was a "hexhead" (named because the engine cylinder covers are hexagonal).
 So these are the "Hexhead Diaries."
 I'll update them regularly with stories and pictures.
 Stay tuned!